With miles and miles of coast line in Mexico, how do you know which beaches to visit? We've got some recommendations for you!

 It has such a small town, surfer feel to this stretch of Pacific coastline.
 There is a really good grocery store just a few minutes walk away, a string of shops so you can pick up some souvenirs, and it is know for both surfing and deep sea fishing.
 There is actually some pretty world famous surf competitions that happen here!
 You can snorkel, go on a boat ride to find a sea turtle, or just chill by the beach ... or help release baby sea turtles!

 One of the best parts of Puerto Escondido is that there is a stone walkway that connects all the small little coves — it's an absolute dream.
-Get your guide to a trip to Puerto Escondido here (complete with hostel recommendations, the best beaches to visit and info on what there is to do here).
+Get your guide to Puerto Escondido here (complete with hostel recommendations, the best beaches to visit and info on what there is to do here).

 Off the Yucatan Peninsula is a city called Tulum, which is the perfect place for someone who wants a little more than just a beach day.
 Right on the cusp of this gorgeous beach are ancient ruins to explore, caverns to tour and underwater caves to snorkel through.

-As well as snorkeling, eco parks this beach is amazing.
 The Yucatan Peninsula is a very popular spot for tourists, so you might need to navigate a few crowds, but Tulum is amazing, so it's worth it.
 You'll want to spend at least a couple of days here — there are tons of things to do in Tulum.

 Heads up — if you're looking for somewhere to swim and just hang out on the beach, don't come to Tulum for that.
 We love all those non-beachy things you can do here, but this part of Mexico is currently fighting a battle with a seaweed like algae that is piling up on the shore.
 Not only is it adding a not so awesome smell, but it makes the water pretty un-swimmable.
 You can read more about it here: Mexico's algae issue along the Caribbean coast.